nuremics/nuremics/README.md

     Study2
 ```

-For each study, the operator selects which inputs stay constant (fixed) and which ones change (variable) across the various experiments.
+The operator then configures each study by selecting which inputs stay constant _(Fixed)_ and which ones change _(Variable)_ across the various experiments.

 ```mermaid
 flowchart LR